Navigation

 Topical anaesthesia

-You have a local anaesthetic put on your skin.
+This is when you have a local anaesthetic put on your skin.
 It may be in the form of a gel or cream, drops, an ointment or a spray.
-This may be used to numb the area before you have an injection or implant, so you don’t feel pain from the needle.
+It may be used to numb the area before you have an injection or implant, so you don’t feel pain from the needle.

 Local anaesthetic injections

-You have a local anaesthetic injected just under your skin to target the nerves that make you feel pain.
+A local anaesthetic can be injected just under your skin to target the nerves that make you feel pain.
 Your skin and the area just below it will feel numb afterwards.
 You may have this before a minor surgical procedure.

 Regional anaesthesia

-Your doctor or anaesthetist will inject a local anaesthetic near a nerve to numb a large area or an area deep inside your body.
+For regional anaesthesia, your doctor or anaesthetist will inject a local anaesthetic near a nerve.
+This is to numb a large area or an area deep inside your body.
 There are three types of regional anaesthesia.

 Spinal anaesthetics

 A spinal anaesthetic is injected into the fluid around your spinal cord to numb your legs and the area below your belly button.
-This may be before some types of surgery such as a hip replacement.
+This may be used before some types of surgery – for example, a hip replacement.

 Epidural anaesthetics

 You have an epidural anaesthetic through a small tube that’s put into your back.
-The anaesthetic can be topped up through the tube as you need it, to ease any pain.
-An epidural anaesthesia can focus on a specific part of your body such as your bladder or before a Caesarean section.
-It also be used for surgery and pain relief and lower back and leg pain.
+The anaesthetic can be topped up through the tube as you need it to ease any pain.
+Epidural anaesthesia can focus on a specific part of your body such as your bladder, and can be used before a Caesarean section.
+It can also be used for surgery and pain relief, and lower back and leg pain.

 Nerve block